Jk2807/My-Projects/Wild-West-Shootout Game/README.md

 ## Objectives

-- Apply introductory C++ programming knowledge in a practical mini-game.
+- Apply introductory C programming knowledge in a practical mini-game.
 - Implement a turn-based command-line game loop.
 - Practice logic design using conditional branches and random outcomes.
 - Improve understanding of user interaction in console applications.